flatten-official/flatten-somalia/test/manual/Manual Integration Tests.md

 }
 ```

-* Adding people records to people collection
+* Adding people records to people collection:
     * Every initial household survey must add its data from the people array to the people collection with the following keys and data type specified below:
-    * Note: every person in the people array must be added as their own record into the people collection
+    * Note: every person in the people array must be added as their own record into the people collection.

 ```
 {